Shift Technologies Inc. (SFT) Reveals an Earnings Mystery

 SFT’s Market Performance

-SFT stocks went down by -6.94% for the week, with a monthly drop of -36.19% and a quarterly performance of -43.46%, while its annual performance rate touched -84.94%.
-The volatility ratio for the week stands at 10.51% while the volatility levels for the past 30 days are set at 9.27% for Shift Technologies Inc. The simple moving average for the period of the last 20 days is -23.67% for SFT stocks with a simple moving average of -71.62% for the last 200 days.
+SFT stocks went down by -7.46% for the week, with a monthly drop of -38.61% and a quarterly performance of -38.61%, while its annual performance rate touched -84.08%.
+The volatility ratio for the week stands at 9.75% while the volatility levels for the past 30 days are set at 9.36% for Shift Technologies Inc..
+The simple moving average for the period of the last 20 days is -18.98% for SFT stocks with a simple moving average of -72.69% for the last 200 days.

 Analysts’ Opinion of SFT